The Best Restaurants in St. Paul, MN

-And, just as important, we honor the restaurants that laid the groundwork, that have stood the test of time, that were here long before anyone was looking to the east for eats.
+And, just as important, we take the time to honor the restaurants that laid the groundwork; that stood the test of time, here long before anyone was looking to the east for good eats.

 Note: They are not ranked, and shouldn’t be.
-The idea of putting a #1 on a list like this is superfluous: If you’re craving a steak, the best Thai restaurant is not going to cut it, etc. These are the best restaurants for what these restaurants are trying to be, and when you want what they got, they’ll give it to you right.
+The idea of putting a #1 on a list like this is superfluous: If you’re craving a steak, the best Thai restaurant is not going to cut it, etc. These are the best restaurants for what these restaurants are trying to be, and when you’re looking for what they serve, they’ll give it to you right.

 If creative cooking is wrong, there’s no point in being right.
 Tongue in Cheek confidently does whatever wants, and we as eager diners are all the better for it.
 The cocktails are equally innovative.

 Meritage might be the gold standard for classic French cuisine, but Saint Dinette is the young upstart channeling the result of French influence on different regions of North America: Dishes from Quebec, New Orleans, the Gulf Coast together at last under one Lowertown roof.